-- Obituary- Your family may decide to honor you with a newspaper or online write-up about your life and death, this will cost money.
+- Obituary- If your family decides to honor you with a newspaper or online write-up about your life and death, then this will cost money.
 The amount will depend on how big the news outlet is.
 For example, an obituary in the New York Times will be much costlier than the local county paper.

 - Entertaining- After a funeral, most people choose to have a reception.
 This is a time where family members console each other, remember the deceased, and bond.
 It’s an important part of the grieving process and may even be more beneficial to your loved ones than the actual funeral service.
 At the reception, they will have the responsibility of feeding all of the guests.

 - Cosmetic Procedures- If you are going to have an open casket funeral, then you will probably choose to have some basic cosmetic dressings done to your body to make you look presentable for those who come to pay their last respects.

 - Transportation- Your casket needs to be transported from the funeral home to the cemetery which requires renting a hearse.
 Also, most people choose to rent limousines or other forms of transportation for immediate family.
 This is not done as a luxury, but because your family has just been through a traumatic event and will probably want to be together and also not have to worry about driving.

 - Entertainment/Religious Speakers- Just like renting a church isn’t free, neither is asking a religious figure to officiate your funeral.
 Other people may want special entertainment like a professional singer to sing a hymn or memorable song.
 These things all cost money.